unbit/uwsgi-docs/tutorials/ReliableFuse.rst

    ; now we are in the new rootfs and in 'as-root' phase ; remount the /proc filesystem hook-as-root = mount:proc none /proc
-   ; recursively un-mount the old rootfs hook-as-root = umount:/.old_root rec,detach
+   ; bind mount the original /dev in the new rootfs (simplify things a lot) hook-as-root = mount:none /.old_root/dev /dev bind ; recursively un-mount the old rootfs hook-as-root = umount:/.old_root rec,detach